 - Be able to document the aforementioned activity and their contribution to it.

-- Not be a current member of the Board, the Secretary-General, or member of the panel (see below)
+- Not be a current member of the Board, the Secretary-General, or member of the panel (soon to be announced)

 Please note that nominations of any of the above-mentioned people should be deemed invalid.

 - All EMA Alumni can nominate a maximum of 1 Alum they think deserves the EMAlumni Award.
-Those currently enrolled as EMA students (i.e. graduating in 2020) cannot send nominations;
+Those currently enrolled as EMA students (i.e. graduating the current year) cannot send nominations;

 - Alumni cannot nominate themselves, current Board members, the Secretary-General or a member of the panel (below)